 - Value: With their advanced design, commercial roll-up doors are often a larger investment than residential doors.
 They are more pricey, but their capability to handle the toughest operations pays off immensely.

-Selecting the Type of Roll-Up Door You Need
+Selecting the Types of Roll Up Doors You Need

 Rolling steel garage doors are typically placed in the following three categories: